Juan C. Guerra, University of Washington at Seattle

-It was an honor for me to be a part of this first cohort, and, a few years later, to be invited to serve as a mentor to a new fellow.
-Now, as the Director of CNV, I plan on continuing the tradition established by members of the Research Foundation who first conceived of this program as well as by past directors, Professors Peter Smagorinsky and Maria Franquiz.
+As Director of CNV, I plan to continue the tradition established by members of the Research Foundation, who first conceived of this program, as well as the aforementioned past directors who have contributed so much to its well-being.
 That is, I plan to continue collaborating with scholars, practitioners, and activists in order to support the work of our fellows of color.
 Each fall at the annual NCTE convention, CNV sponsors a full-day working institute for fellows and mentors.
 We invite scholars from the convention’s host city to talk with us about their research and to answer questions we may have about being active members in the academy and community.
 Additionally, each spring, CNV sponsors a working institute for fellows and mentors at a host university, which serves as a follow-up to the fall meeting.
 These events—our fall and spring institutes—paired with ongoing conversations that occur outside of our scheduled meetings and the lasting relationships that extend beyond CNV are significant.
 They are the basis of the program’s success and longevity.